Beliavsky/Fortran-code-on-GitHub/README.md

 [hyperBOB](https://github.com/maxEntropyProd/hyperBOB): Optimization using MPI parallel Latin hypercube sampling and BOBYQA, by maxEntropyProd

+[L-BFGS-B](https://github.com/jonathanschilling/L-BFGS-B): limited-memory quasi-Newton code for bound-constrained optimization, i.e., for problems where the only constraints are of the form l <= x <= u.
+It is intended for problems in which information on the Hessian matrix is difficult to obtain, or for large dense problems.

 [libga](https://github.com/ramos/libga): genetic algorithm optimisation library by Alberto Ramos

 [Minimization](https://github.com/BramvandePut/Minimization): numerical minimization of n-dimensional mathematical functions, by BramvandePut